-The master of arts (M.A.) degree program in museum studies offers a curriculum based on hands-on training, research, scholarship, and design that prepares you for a wide range of positions in various types of museums.
+The master of arts (M.A.) degree program in museum studies offers a curriculum of hands-on training, research, scholarship, and design that prepares you for a wide range of positions in all aspects of museums and cultural heritage.

-We shape alumni to be resilient, adaptable, and competent working professionals.
+We shape alumni to be resilient, adaptable, and responsive museum professionals.
 At the center of the program is the belief that the museum professional serves as the liaison between the viewing public and the museum object.

 The program is structured in a manner that enables you to develop an understanding of the relationship between practical experience and contemporary theory.
-Museums and galleries are our classrooms: within the University, the program engages with the Syracuse University Art Museum, the Special Collections Research Center at Syracuse University Libraries, and the Sue & Leon Genet Gallery at Syracuse University’s Nancy Cantor Warehouse provide professional settings for education and training.
-Our community collaborators include the Everson Museum of Art, The Erie Canal Museum, the Milton J. Rubenstein Museum of Science & Technology, the Seward House and Museum, just to name a few.
-You gain additional experience through internships.
+Museums and galleries are our classrooms: within the University, the Syracuse University Art Museum, the Special Collections Research Center at Syracuse University Libraries, and the Sue & Leon Genet Gallery at Syracuse University’s Nancy Cantor Warehouse provide professional settings for education and training.
+Our community collaborators include the Everson Museum of Art, The Erie Canal Museum, and the Seward House Museum, just to name a few.
+Additional valuable experience is acquired through independent professional internships.
 We believe that this combination of academic and professional training prepares you for your chosen field and sustains you throughout your career.

 An important aspect of the program is the availability of courses in a wide variety of departments and colleges, including the Department of Art and Music Histories and Department of Anthropology in the College of Arts and Sciences; the School of Information Studies; the S.I.
 Newhouse School of Public Communications; and VPA’s School of Art and Department of Transmedia.
 A significant number of students pursue concurrent or sequential degrees in such fields as art history, anthropology, arts journalism, and information studies.

 An Immersive Approach